CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Experiments

 \subsection{Comparison with State-of-the-Art}

-The proposed CoPS is compared with seven SOTA methods on 13 industrial and medical datasets.
-Prompt design-based methods include: WinCLIP \cite{jeong2023winclip}, APRIL-GAN \cite{chen2023april}, CLIP-AD \cite{chen2024clip}, and AdaCLIP \cite{cao2024adaclip}, while prompt learning-based methods include: CoOp \cite{zhou2022learning}, CoCoOp \cite{zhou2022conditional}, and AnomalyCLIP \cite{zhou2024anomalyclip}.
-For fair comparison, all methods use the same backbone (ViT-L/14@336px), input resolution (\mbox{$518\times518$}), and experimental setting (training on VisA, testing on others).
+The proposed CoPS is compared with six SOTA methods on 13 industrial and medical datasets.
+Prompt design-based methods include: WinCLIP \cite{jeong2023winclip}, APRIL-GAN \cite{chen2023april}, CLIP-AD \cite{chen2024clip}, and AdaCLIP \cite{cao2024adaclip}, while prompt learning-based methods include: AnomalyCLIP \cite{zhou2024anomalyclip} and FAPrompt \cite{zhu2025fine}.
+For fair comparison, all methods use the same backbone, input resolution, and evaluation protocol.